Veluthil/My-DevOps-Journey/Project 2 - Automated Setup of Multi Tier App/README.md

  * IDE (SublimeText, VSCode, etc)

 ## 1. Prepare Bash Scripts for VMs
+All of the scripts are available in this repository - `Project 2 - Automated Setup of Multi Tier App\vagrant\Automated_provisioning`.
 ### Bash Script for the database
 - Create `mysql.sh` file for the database.
 ### Bash Script for Memcache